[Toy Review] Lovense Osci 3

 • The gently rippled shaft of the toy’s insertable portion offers texture without being too intense.

 • The flexibility of the clitoral stimulator makes it easy to get it in the right place for your unique body, regardless of anatomy.
-Too many rabbit vibrators are fixed in one position, which effectively means they’ll only work well for one type of vulva.
+Too many rabbit vibrators are fixed in one position.
+This effectively means they’ll only work well for one type of vulva.
 The flexibility also means the clitoral stimulator keeps contact as you move the toy or move your body against it.

 • The vibrations are strong and, though I wouldn’t necessarily go as far as to describe them as truly rumbly, they’re also not too buzzy.